About

 1923

-The Lord Mayor’s Fund for Metropolitan Hospital and Charities, founded by Melbourne Lord Mayor Sir John Swanson in 1923, has evolved into today's Lord Mayor's Charitable Foundation - Australia's oldest and largest community foundation.
+The Lord Mayor’s Fund for Metropolitan Hospital and Charities is founded by Melbourne Lord Mayor Sir John Swanson.
+Today, a century later, it has evolved into today's Lord Mayor's Charitable Foundation – Australia's oldest and largest community foundation.

 1954

-Establishment of Geelong and District Community Chest, a precursor to the Give Where You Live Foundation that serves Geelong and the G21 region.
+Establishment of Geelong and District Community Chest, a precursor to the Give Where You Live Foundation, serving Geelong and the G21 region.

 1997

 Melbourne Community Foundation established.
-Now known as Australian Communities Foundation (ACF), this is a community foundation with a difference: ACF is nurturing a community of givers with broad interests, supporting causes, charities and communities throughout Australia and some abroad.
+Now known as Australian Communities Foundation (ACF), this is a community foundation with a difference: ACF nurtures a community of givers with broad interests, supporting causes, charities and communities throughout Australia and some abroad.

 2000